cometapp/engine/content/article3/main.md

 ## YOLO9000 and YOLOv2
-[J. Redmon and A. Farhadi (2016)](https://arxiv.org/pdf/1612.08242.pdf) have released a new model called YOLO9000 capable of detecting more than 9000 object categories while still runing in real-time.
+[J. Redmon and A. Farhadi (2016)](https://arxiv.org/pdf/1612.08242.pdf) have released a new model called YOLO9000 capable of detecting more than 9000 object categories while runing in almost real time (around 10 images per second on a recent mobile).
 They also provide ameliorations on the initial YOLO model to improve its performances without decreasing its speed.

 ### YOLOv2
 The YOLOv2 model is focused on improving accuracy while still being a fast detector.
 Batch normalization is added to prevent overfitting without using dropout.
 Higher resolution images are accepted as input: the YOLO model uses 448x448 images while the YOLOv2 uses 608x608 images.